meta-web/meta-web/pages/01_Manifesto/04_Example.md

 I would like to describe basic idea of using META API and META UI for better concept understanding.

 ::: warning
-This is just and example, concept is under active development and is changing rapidly.
+This is just an example, concept is under active development and is changing rapidly.
 :::

 Following demo is based on an address book example.